Stack Unwinding

 The alternative is to omit the frame pointer — freeing that register for general use, and saving the push/set on every call — and instead ship metadata that describes, for every instruction range, how to restore the caller's registers.
 This is DWARF CFI (.eh_frame) on Linux and compact unwind (__unwind_info) in Mach-O.

 Table-based unwinding is precise and works on frame-pointer-less code, but it is far more expensive: you need the unwind tables and a copy of the thread's stack memory, and the walk is an interpreter, not a pointer chase.
-Profilers that use it generally copy the raw stack at sample time and unwind later, off the hot path.
+So it is done by copying the raw stack at sample time and unwinding it afterwards, off the hot path.

-If a function was compiled without a frame pointer, it is not a node in the chain.
-The walker skips straight past it — or, worse, the chain breaks and the backtrace simply ends there.
+If a function was compiled without a frame pointer and DWARF unwinding is not in play, it is not a node in the chain.
+The walker skips past it — or the chain breaks and the backtrace ends there.
+That shows up as:

-• Shallow flamegraphs.
-Stacks bottom out far earlier than the code's real call depth.
+• Shallow flamegraphs — stacks bottom out far earlier than the real call depth.

-• Missing callers.
-A hot leaf still appears in stax top --sort self — its PC was sampled directly — but the functions that called it are gone, so --sort total and stax flame are degraded or wrong.
+• Missing callers — a hot leaf still appears in stax top --sort self, but the functions that called it are gone, so --sort total and stax flame are degraded.

 Rust